hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 #### Arguments

+* `affinity` - (Optional) A group of affinity scheduling rules.
+If specified, the pod will be dispatched by specified scheduler.
+If not specified, the pod will be dispatched by default scheduler.
 * `active_deadline_seconds` - (Optional) Optional duration in seconds the pod may be active on the node relative to StartTime before the system will actively try to mark it failed and kill associated containers.
 Value must be a positive integer.
 * `container` - (Optional) List of containers belonging to the pod.
 Containers cannot currently be added or removed.
 There must be at least one container in a Pod.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/containers)
 * `init_container` - (Optional) List of init containers belonging to the pod.
 Init containers always run to completion and each must complete successfully before the next is started.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/workloads/pods/init-containers)/